ZDATE_LARGE_TIME_DIFF

 Description of the functions of the RSDDCHECK report

-1. Selecting the objects to be checked
+objects to be checked

 2. Display options:

-By default, only inconsistent runtime objects are displayed in the list of results.
+results.
 However, you can also display a complete list of all objects checked.
-This view also displays the hierarchical structure of nested objects.

 As of Release 6.20 of the Web Application Server, DDIC structures have an enhancement category.
 You can display the enhancement category for all structures checked.
 The display also shows if the implicit enhancement category corresponds to the explicit enhancement category (inconsistencies may occur in this case with nested structures).